About our Churches

 Our worship at 9.30am on Sunday mornings follows the Church of England service of Common Worship in contemporary language and we sing a mixture of traditional and contemporary hymns and songs using the organ and piano (and occasionally the vicar of his guitar).
 During the first hymn the young people go across to the hall for their own activities, returning to join their parents as they come forward to receive communion or a blessing.
 The Sermons are based on the Lectionary readings for each Sunday and they seek to bring the message of the Bible alive and relate the challenge to our everyday lives.

-Once a month a BCP service of Holy Communion at 10am on a Tuesday.
+Once a month a BCP service of Holy Communion at Noon on a Wednesday.
 Please check Weekly News for details

 A Brief History